hyperledger/caliper/docs/vNext/Rate_Controllers.md

 Controller options include:
 - `tps`: the rate at which transactions are cumulatively sent to the SUT by all workers
-- `maximum_transaction_load`: the maximum transaction load on the SUT at which workers will pause sending further transactions
+- `transactionLoad`: the maximum transaction load on the SUT at which workers will pause sending further transactions

 The fixed feedback rate controller, driving at 100 TPS, with a maximum transaction load of 100 on the SUT, is specified through the following controller option: